What is yoga therapy?

 Do you offer continuing education?

 We do!
 We often offer continuing education at conferences.
-Check our events calendar to see what’s coming up soon or contact us to schedule a presentation.
+Check our schedule to see what’s coming up soon or contact us to schedule a presentation.
 We also work in partnership with Alaska Pacific University for licensed professionals.
 Through Yoga Alliance, we provide continuing education credits for Registered Yoga Teachers during select classes and workshops.
 Check individual event pages to learn more.

 Do you offer yoga therapy training?